 Water chestnut is one of the few invasive plant species that only reproduces by seed (as opposed to fragmentation).
 If the plant is harvested before it drops mature seeds, it can be eradicated.
 However, if it becomes established in a water body, it rapidly reproduces.
-It grows on and below the water's surface; the distinct spiky seeds lodge in sediment and anchor it to the lakebed.
+It grows on and below the water's surface, but is not rooted aquatic plant.
 Thriving at the water's edge, it is often a nuisance at boat launches.